sh1chan/proto/src/blueprints/applications/app/accounts/README.md

 #### Application routes
 ```
-/	- GET	request (all created profiles)
+/	- GET	request (all accounts and created profiles)

 /profile/{profile_id}	- GET	request (created profile by id), 0 is to create a new one
 /profile/{profile_id}	- POST	request (profile_id=0, create a new profile)